Demonetisation failed: How a listless Opposition is making Modi gain more currency

 On the other hand, Modi turned even the demonetisation argument around.
 The poor and OBCs in Uttar Pradesh were told that notebandi would target black money/the rich and, later, the poor and middle strata would get Rs 15 lakh each in their bank accounts.

 The fact that this could be stated openly highlights the incompetence and weakness of the Election Commission, as such largesse is ultra vires of electoral rules.
-Others in the ruling BJP have benefitted from such refusal of the EC to act swiftly.
+Others in the ruling BJP have benefited from such refusal of the EC to act swiftly.

 Information and broadcasting minister Smriti Irani’s claim to a BA degree has been questioned repeatedly by the Opposition and the public, and the Central Information Commission has been sitting over this issue for more than a year.